reanimatedmanx/reanimatedmanx/README.md

-### Heyo! 💬
+### ./HelloWorld 👋

 My name is Alex, a mere JS/Node developer from Moldova ready for any interesting challenge.

+I am primarly focused on fullstack web development but am constantly learning new things to broaden my view and deep understanding of IoT, design, system programming.

+Stay tuned! :)

 ### Professional work :city_sunrise:
 * Actioncy
+* CommunityFibre (UK)
 * Orange
 * Crunchyroll
 * Moldstud